-For many years, Glue42 Desktop has been available as a single end-to-end platform comprising all of the services likely to be required for a large scale mission-critical environments.
+For many years, Glue42 Enterprise has been available as a single end-to-end platform comprising all of the services likely to be required for a large scale mission-critical environments.
 To address market demand, we have today announced that these services can now be deployed and consumed independently from the rest of the stack – via glue42 or open APIs.
 Now, and for the first time, enterprise-class services such as advanced window management, directory management, notifications and interop can be accessed by organisations who have already made an investment in their own or 3rd party containers.

 The purpose of this blog is to explain the history of how we got here and how we see the future direction of the market.